adamdayan/game-of-life/README.md

 # CPU vs GPU comparison

 This is not a fair comparison between CPU and GPU because there are many optimisations one could introduce to my CPU implemention (e.g. multithreading).
-However, it's nonetheless noteworthy that the GPU implemention runs 200x faster on large boards.
+However, the 200x run time difference was useful in demonstrating to me the power of a GPU for embarassingly-parallel problems.

 ![image info](./time_comparison.png)